-So how do we know what our ancestors looked like?
+So how do we know what our ancestors looked like if there are no identified photos?
 Well, there are several artifacts that are available to family historians and genealogists that at least describe their physical characteristics.

 Below is a list of 5 different examples.
 I am sure that there are many more.